 Website Accessibility Barriers Explained

-An online barrier will occur whenever an element of a website’s design or presentation makes it difficult to read or interact with the content.
+An online barrier to accessibility will occur whenever an element of a website’s design or presentation makes it difficult to read or interact with the content.
 Users usually struggle for one of four main reasons.

 - Those with severe visual impairments need to use a screen reader to have content read aloud.